AdobeDocs/experience-manager-learn.de-DE/help/cloud-service/playlists/development.md

 <!-- END CARDS HTML - DO NOT MODIFY BY HAND -->

-## Bereitstellen von Code in AEM as a Cloud Service
+## Bereitstellen von Code für AEM as a Cloud Service

-Erfahren Sie, wie Sie mit Cloud Manager Code AEM as a Cloud Service bereitstellen.
+Erfahren Sie, wie Sie Cloud Manager verwenden, um Code-AEM as a Cloud Service bereitzustellen.

 <!-- CARDS